-N26 was ready to onboard new customers during the pandemic.
-The challenger bank already had non-physical ID verification capabilities from the start – but traditional banks did not.
+Digital banks were ready to onboard new customers during the pandemic.
+They already had non-physical ID verification capabilities from the start.

-Now, traditional banks must race to change their onboarding processes in order to maintain their flow of customers during and after the lockdowns.
+Traditional banks, on the other hand, had to race to improve their onboarding processes in order to maintain their flow of customers during and after the lockdowns.

 A combination of biometrics, video conferencing and more, according to PYMNTS, will prepare banks for ID verification in a COVID and post-COVID battleground.

 Such a feat can be achieved either internally or by partnering with fintech companies that offer such services.
 In the age of digital ecosystems, the latter should not be an impossible challenge to overcome.